rpwr021/edatools/README.md

 # quick-eda
-toolkit-to-quickly generate eda from given dataset
+A toolkit in progress to quickly generate eda from a given dataset. #DataChallenges`